lmcinnes/subreddit_mapping/README.md

 Once you have the data you can run any of the jupyter notebooks here, although several libraries may be required.

+**The primary notebook is ``Subreddit Mapping and Analysis.ipynb``.** Other notebooks provide supplementary material on alternative approaches that were tried.

 ### Required libraries and binaries

 You will likely need: